abbott567/axe-core-vs-pa11y/README.md

 ### Embedded audio file is missing text alternative
 - 2016 Axe flags it for user review
-- 2021 axe-core does not find the user
+- 2021 axe-core does not find the issue
 - 2021 Axe DevTools does not find the issue

 ### Link to #, invalid hypertext reference